19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (b) to recommend to the parties to the dispute to refer it to arbitration in the same manner and subject to the same terms that an aggrieved party under subsection (4) may refer a dispute to arbitration.

-(4) Where the Registrar decides to settle the dispute himself and gives a decision thereon which aggrieves a party to the dispute, that party may, within 30 days of the date of the Registrar’s decision, refer the dispute to arbitration by a referee appointed by the Chief Justice, who shall not be an official of any Government department.
+(4) Where the Registrar decides to settle the dispute himself and gives a decision thereon which aggrieves a party to the dispute, that party may, within 30 days after the date of the Registrar’s decision, refer the dispute to arbitration by a referee appointed by the Chief Justice, who shall not be an official of any Government department.

+[Act 3 of 2018 wef 10/04/2018]

 (5) The relevant provisions of the Arbitration Act (Cap.
 10) shall apply to any dispute referred to arbitration under subsections (3) and (4).